pakshuang/ai-chat-survey/docs/tech-report-submission.md

 A sample survey response and conversation was created manually and GPT-4 was tasked with generating outputs based on the response and snippets of the conversation.
 The model is evaluated on its ability to remember survey responses and its ability to control the flow of the interview by evaluating its outputs.
 Its outputs would be compared to a set of outputs that we deemed preferable, and the semantic similarity between GPT-4's output and the expected outputs would serve as the score for the model.
 This similarity score is generated using [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).

 The model is also evaluated on content moderation, however, this is not done using sentence similarity checks, but a content moderation model by OpenAI is used to evaluate the responses instead.
-For more details, please refer to [evaluation.md](https://github.com/pakshuang/ai-chat-survey/blob/main/docs/evaluation.md).
+For more details, please refer to [evaluation.md](https://github.com/pakshuang/ai-chat-survey/blob/main/docs/evaluation.md) (Sentence-transformers/all-minilm-L6-V2 · hugging face).

 An evaluation test has already been run and the results are in [evaluation_result.log](../backend/logs/evaluation_result.log).
 GPT-4 passes all evaluation checks with an overall average performance of 93.24%.
 The model performs most poorly in deciding whether to end the interview, achieving scores of 85.72% and 88.02% for two evaluation tests in this domain.
 This is reflected in how the model occasionally ends interviews prematurely.
 This issue can be avoided in the future through the use of finetuning, where LLMs could be trained prior to deployment, and we foresee that a finetuned model would be able to replicate a human interviewer in controlling the flow of the interview.